 - Political Food Consumerism between Mundane Routines and Organizational Alliance-Building

-- Utilizing Political Consumerism to Challenge the Twenty-First-Century Fast Fashion Industry
+- Utilizing Political Consumerism to Challenge the 21st Century Fast Fashion Industry

 - The Shifting Politics of Sustainable Seafood Consumerism